OliynykLab/OliynykLab/README.md

 ## Projects

+- **[High-throughput LMTO](https://github.com/balaranjan/High-throughput-LMTO):** This is a package to automate the steps involved in performing LMTO calculations.
+The code will take a list of .cif files as input and for each structure in the list, an LMTO calculation will be performed including optimization, band structure calculation, and density of states calculation (DOS).
+The outputs from band structure and DOS calculation are saved as comma-separated files.

+- **[High-throughput LMTO plotter](https://github.com/EmilJaffal/High-throughput-LMTO-plotter):** This script parses .csv files produced by the high-throughput LMTO package and automatically produces easily readable & aesthetically pleasing plots ready for publication, posters or presentations.
+Run the plotter.py file and input the directory to either: a folder (titled with the composition/structure) or a folder (that can be any name) of folders (titled with the composition/structure).

 - **[Automated Machine Learning Workflow for Excel Data](https://github.com/AnirudhM2110/Automated-Machine-Learning-Workflow-for-Excel-Data):** Command-line interface to preprocess, analyze, and visualize data using a variety of machine learning models, including both unsupervised (PCA, clustering) and supervised (classification) learning methods.
 See the demo [here!](https://vimeo.com/1043838404?share=copy)

 - **[Structure Type Explorer (STEx)](https://github.com/dshirya/structure-type-explorer):** Python package for visualizing binary compounds on periodic tables and recommending elements for novel compound discovery.